risingwavelabs/risingwave-docs-legacy/docs/guides/metabase-integration.md

 alt="Save the Connection"
 />

-It should be noted that Metabase's minimum auto-refresh is 1 minute, while RisingWave typically delivers a second-level of data freshness.
+It should be noted that Metabase's minimum auto-refresh is 1 minute, while RisingWave typically delivers a second-level data freshness.
 As a workaround, you can append `#refresh=5` to the URL, such as `http://127.0.0.1:3000/dashboard/1-jaffle-shop#refresh=5`, thus setting the refresh interval to 5 seconds.

 <img
 src={require('../images/auto-refresh.png').default}